tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 - APAC contributes a large share of revenue but operates at **lower margins (~5–7%)**, suggesting growth driven by discounting or low-margin products
 - The US remains stable with **consistent margins (~10–12%)** but shows slower growth, limiting its expansion potential

-These differences indicate that **not all revenue growth leads to profitable expansion**, and market selection should prioritize margin-supported growth rather than volume-driven performance.
+These differences indicate that not all revenue growth leads to profitable expansion, and scaling low-margin growth can reduce overall business efficiency
 ---

 ### 🎯 Strategic Recommendations